psychemedia/middle-english-romances/sir-orfeo.md

 The king hadde a croun on hed,
 It nas of silver, no of gold red,
 Ac it was of a precious ston ;
+As bright as the sonne it schon :
+And as son as he to me cam,
+Wold Ich, nold Ich, he me nam,
+And made me with him ride,
+Opon a palfray bi his side,
+And brought me to his pallays,
+Wele atird in ich ways ;
+And schewed me castels and tours,
+Rivers, forestes, frith `[forest]` with flours ;
+And his riche stedes `[places]` ichon,
+And seththen me brought oghain horn,
+In to our owhen orchard,
+And said to me after ward :
+Loke dame, to morwe thatow be
+Right here under this ympe tre ;
+And than thou schalt with ous go
+And live with ous ever mo,
+And yif thou makest ous y let,
+Where thou be, thou worst y f et `[taken]`
+And to tore thine limes al,
+That nothing help the no schal,
+And thei thou best so to torn
+Yete thou worst with ous y born.

+When king Orfeo herd this cas,
+Owe! `[woe]` quath he, alias ! alias !
+Lever me were to lete `[lose]` mi liif ,
+Than thus to lese the quen mi wiif,
+He asked conseyl at ich man,
+Ac no man him help no can.
+A morwe the under tide is come